xiaoyue10131748/cloudmesh-manual/docs-source/source/accounts/storage-gdrive.md

 *of the functionalities.
 Google sheets can be shared with other people *and can concurrently work on it and can edit it.
 We can change  the font *size, type as we want.
 We can use the formulas to calculate some mathematical *expressions.
-This can be  readily transformed to .csv or .xlsx format.<br */>
+This can be  readily transformed to .csv or .xlsx format.

 **Google Slides:** Just like Microsoft PowerPoint presentation, Google has *Googleslides.
 We can do small  animations, transformations of slides.